PhD, docent, professor of plant pathology

 Pinky Dutta's contact and research profile in the University of Helsinki People Finder

 Maija Pollari studied transcriptional regulation in cyanobacteria obtaining her PhD from the University of Turku in 2009.
 Subsequently she has worked at the VTT Technical Research Centre of Finland and the University of Helsinki as research scientist and science communicator, respectively.
-She joined the Mäkinen group in 2016 to study host factors involved in potyvirus infections, and has recently returned to the team after a year of developing the heterologous production of cyanobacterial natural products.
-Currently she investigates how chloroplasts contribute to potato virus A infections.
-Maija is also interested in characterizing host-virus ribonucleoprotein complexes involved in the formation and stability of virus particles.
+She joined the Mäkinen group in 2016 to study host factors involved in potyvirus infections, and returned to the team after a year of developing heterologous production of cyanobacterial natural products in the group of Dr. David Fewer.
+Currently Maija characterizes host-virus ribonucleoprotein complexes involved in the formation and stability of virus particles and has teaching and supervision duties as substitute university lecturer.
+She is working towards starting her own research group focusing on the unique effects and molecular mechanisms of mixed virus infections.

 Linping Wang obtained her MSc degree in medicine from Beijing Normal University, 2014, China.
 She then studied synergistic interaction of potyvirus and crinivirus and their interaction with plants at the Department of Agricultural Sciences, University of Helsinki.
 The project included identification of chemical inhibitors for viral RNase III and phenotyping viral infection in sweetpotato plants using imaging-based methods.
 Linping completed her PhD in 2020.
 In her postdoctoral project she is interested in studying resistance breeding by targeting potyviral host susceptibility factors.
 Her main research interests are to obtain detailed information on the molecular mechanisms underlying virus infection in plants and to eliminate virus diseases from the crop plants either by using viral inhibitors or by breeding for virus-resistance.